bluekvirus/Stage.js/implementation/HOWTO.md

 <img src="/static/resource/default/diagram/Diagram-4.png" alt="Design Pattern Goals" class="center-block"></img>

 For *Regional*s (or any *Marionette.View*) that you need to use again and again but with different configuration (e.g a Datagrid).
 Register it as a *Widget* or, in case of a basic input, an *Editor*.
 These reusable view definitions are call *Reusable*s in the framework.
 Think in terms of the **List and Container** technique as much as possible when creating them.

+####Glue through events
+We encourage event programming in this framework.
+We glue views into a functioning whole by using meta-events.
+Whenever an interaction or transiting happens (e.g navigation, context-swap, login, error, data-ready...), intead of calling the actual *doer*s, fire/trigger an event first, so that later the actual behavior triggered by this event can be changed without affecting the glue/interfacing logic.
+Read carefully through the **Meta-events** subsection below so you understand how to implement and extend application behaviors.

 ####Seems complicated...
 To focus, think of your application in terms of *Context*s and *Regional*s.
 Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions first on each page then refined the details (*Regional*) within each region.